-In addition to obtaining funds through borrowing, we have been active in the equity markets during and subsequent to thesix months ended June 30, 2018.
-We have issued shares of both common stock and Series D Preferred Stock through our at-the-market programs, or ATM Programs, pursuant to our open market sale agreements with Cantor Fitzgerald, discussed in more detail below.
+In addition to obtaining funds through borrowing, we have been active in the equity markets during and subsequent to thenine months ended September 30, 2018.
+We have issued shares of both common stock and Series D Preferred Stock through our open market sale agreements with Cantor Fitzgerald, discussed in more detail below.